Why accountability for cybersecurity risk can't only fall to the CISO

 Who is accountable for cybersecurity risk?

-Cybersecurity responsibility is shared between every employee in the organization.
+Cybersecurity responsibility is shared by every employee in the organization.
 Everyone needs to have a basic understanding of threats and how to avoid them – using MFA, good password hygiene, spotting a phish, and more.
 Organizations should have a training and readiness plan in place (in fact, DORA mandates cyber training for all staff, so it is a legal requirement for many companies).
 On top of that, the security team has a responsibility to protect the organization with security processes and controls, and to fix problems that arise.

 But if it all goes wrong, who is accountable?

 Too often it’s the Chief Incident Scapegoat Officer.
 Gartner research found that accountability for cybersecurity risk sits with the CIO, CISO, or equivalent in 86% of organizations.
-Pie chart showing accountability for cybersecurity

 The Gartner research noted that: “IT and security leaders are often considered the ultimate authorities for protecting the enterprise from threats.
 Yet, business leaders make decisions every day, without consulting the CIO or CISO, that impact the organization’s security.”